-The Ship Inn is in Martins Lane, just off Cathedral Yard.
+The Ship Inn in Martins Lane, just off Cathedral Yard, is one of Exeter's more iconic tourist attractions.
 The sign shows a typical 16th Century ship leaning heavily to port.
 Don't expect a genuine 16th Century interior - it is 'modern antique', although the upper floor shows many levels that indicate its age.
 Perhaps the sign should read 'Ye Olde Shippe Inn' for greater authenticity.

 The Ship Inn displays the following, supposedly written by Sir Francis Drake in 1587:

 "Next to my own shippe I do most love that old Shippe in Exon, a tavern in Fyshe Street, as the people call it, or as the clergy will have it, St. Martin's Lane"...."There yester'en I had some speech with a mariner fresh come hither from Plymouth.
 The power of Spain is already afloat, so in the morning please God, I am for Plymouth and for another shippe than this".

 It's a nice story but very unlikely, and there is no evidence of the original letter existing.
 The owner of Mol's Coffee House, Thomas Burnett Worth is probably responsible for promoting Sir Francis Drake as a frequent drinker at the Ship, to increase tourism to his gallery at Mols Coffee House.
 Sir Walter Raleigh, the local boy from Budleigh Salterton had closer connections with Exeter; his parents lived in Palace Gate, and his father involved in civic affairs.
 Raleigh may have supped ale in the city, with or without Drake, but there is no definitive proof.